Ivana Franke. Latency

 During the Biennial these will fill up Scarpa’s space with images depending on time flow, the time of the day or meteorological conditions, as well as on a view, attention and a position of observer.

-Essentially, by creating visual sensations, these works aim at spotlighting latent potentials of the space, which would otherwise slip visitors’ attention during an ordinary visit.
+Essentially, by creating visual sensations, these works aim at spotlighting latent potentialities of the space, which would otherwise slip visitors’ attention during an ordinary visit.
 While the light medium that Ivana has allocated to Sala Luzzatto depends on the time of the day and climate’s unpredictability, she equipped three dark lateral rooms with modes of light’s regime control...

 Texts by Branko Franceschi, Željko Kipke, Maroje Mrduljaš.